Seth01000011/moisture_sensor_network/current_task_list.md

 ## MCUs

+- HTTPClient POST request is failing.
+Continue to investigate
 - Need to modify code for MCUs.
 Communication works properly, but need to insert code for reading analog input from header pins